birmingham-international-academy/scriba/README.md

 LanguageTool is a service that offers spell and grammar checking.
 Scriba adds it to its own grammar checking.

-Run the following to get the Language Tool stable release:
+Run the following to get the Language Tool stable release as well as the ngram data (the total size of the unzipped files is about 15GB):

 ```
-$ ./bin/languagetool.sh
+$ python bin/languagetool.py
 ```

 This will download the necessary files in `lti_app/core/data/languagetool`.